scottdotau/rtx/README.md

 ### Plugin Options

-rtx has support for "plugin options" which is configuration specified in `.rtx.toml` to change behavior of plugins.
+jkl has support for "plugin options" which is configuration specified in `.jkl.toml` to change behavior of plugins.
 One example of this is virtualenv on python runtimes:

 ```toml